Best kimchi in the UK reviewed

 Pros

-- good source of vitamins and minerals from the vegetables
+source of vitamins and minerals from the vegetables

-- various health benefits from the ginger, garlic and kombu seaweed
+contains ginger, garlic and kombu seaweed

 Cons